ENCHANTED ROCK TEXAS

 Bedrock metates, one of the few Indian artifacts on view at Enchanted Rock State Natural Area, can be located between Freshman Mountain and Buzzards Roost near the creek bed.
 The metates along with stone monos were used to grind seeds.
 The metates are identified by the concave depressions on granite boulders which are, as a result of years of use, polished smooth.

-Here, around twelve thousand years ago, is where our story begins.
+Here, around twelve thousand years ago, our story begins.

-FROM THE HISTORY OF ENCHANTED ROCK by Ira Kennedy
+THE HISTORY OF ENCHANTED ROCK by Ira Kennedy is available through Amazon.com

 The First Americans had flint-tipped spears, fire, and stories.
 With these resources, some twelve thousand years ago, the first Texans became the wellspring of Plains Indian culture.
 On the basis of archaeological evidence human habitation at Enchanted Rock can be traced back at least 10,000 years.
 Paleo-Indian projectile points, or arrowheads, 11-12,000 years old have been found in the area upstream and downstream from The Rock.
 The oldest authenticated projectile point found within the present day park is a Plainview type, dating back 10,000 years.